anthony-aylward/ucsd-bisb-unofficial/README.md

 * Disclaimer indicating the site is not associated with UCSD in any official capacity
 * Modernize layout/styling
 * Pick 2-3 features to keep on the front page, move the rest to an "and more..." page or something like that.
+* Provide an explanation / tutorial for the Whisper app.

 # ucsd-bisb-unofficial
 The unofficial information hub for students in the Bioinformatics and Systems Biology graduate program at UCSD.
 If you have any questions about it, contact Tony (aaylward@eng.ucsd.edu).